Wad67/pythonMorpher/readme.md

 - Performance may be suboptimal with large images or many control points
 - Occasional crashes may occur
 - This software was hapharzardly written in one afternoon
+- I am pretty sure there is a race condition with the display, which seems to create a 50/50 chance of a hang whenever the file picker is open

 ## Contributing